sourcegraph/about/handbook/engineering/web/frontend-platform/wildcard-component-library.md

 ## WCL x Frontend Platform Team
 - The Frontend Platform Team is the owner of the design system and Wildcard Component Library  and needs to be up-to-date with all the changes and needs of other teams
 - The Frontend Platform Team should enable other teams to make changes to the Wildcard Component Library by keeping them up-to-date (see Sharing updates to the components system), helping them plan their work, providing expertise, and reviewing the changes
-- The Frontend Platform team **shouldn't be responsible for implementing components for other teams**.
-Otherwise, we would create a bottleneck and FE Platform team wouldn’t have time to focus on their team goals.
+- The Frontend Platform team **shouldn't be exclusively responsible for implementing components for other teams**.
+Otherwise, we would create a bottleneck and the FE Platform team wouldn’t have time to focus on their team goals.
 - Other product teams should feel empowered to make changes and create components by themselves

 ## Changing and creating components